 Your first action when you have been refused or declined insurance is to consult your insurer.
 You can then find out exactly why your policy was not renewed or why it has been cancelled mid-term.

 If your insurer is unable to reinstate the policy you will need to find new cover.
 Contact a specialist home insurer as soon as possible so that your home is not left uninsured.

 There are several causes for your current insurer, or other companies you try and get a quote from, refusing to offer you home insurance.
 To help you identify why you may have been refused home insurance we have listed some common reasons below:

 Why have I been turned down for home insurance?

 My home insurance policy has been cancelled from renewal – what can I do?

-Unfortunately, when a policy comes up for renewal, your current insurance provider is under no obligation to continue to cover you.
-Insurers take on your cover based on their perception of the risk that you pose to them.
-If this has changed then your current insurer may decide that you are not a risk they wish to insure anymore, in the same way as a new insurer may turn down cover.
+Unfortunately, when a policy comes up for renewal, your current insurance provider does not have to continue to cover you.
+Insurers take on your cover based on how they see the risk that you pose to them.
+If this has changed then your current insurer may decide that you are not a risk they wish to insure anymore.
+This is in the same way as a new insurer may turn down cover.

-Although it may be tempting to simply not declare these previous insurance issues to your new provider, this is highly inadvisable.
-Insurers routinely share information with each other through a national database called CUE (Claims and Underwriting Exchange).
-This means that should your current provider check this system and discover undisclosed issues, your policy may be cancelled and no claim payments made.
+It may be tempting to simply not declare these previous insurance issues to your new provider.
+This is not advisable.
+Insurers share information with each other through a national database called CUE (Claims and Underwriting Exchange).
+This means that your current insurer can check this system and see any previous issues.
+Your policy could then be cancelled and no claim payments made.
 Worse still, your insurer could actually void your policy, meaning that your insurance would count as never having existed.